 Several UW policies affect when and how you can drop classes.
-Each quarter, you may add and drop classes with no restrictions until the end of the second week of the quarter (the Unrestricted Drop period).
-After that, you may drop one class between the 3rd and the last date of instruction for the quarter (the Late Course Drop period) using MyUW.
+Each quarter, you may add and drop classes with no restrictions until the end of the second week of the quarter, which is the Unrestricted Drop period.
+After that, you may drop one class between the 3rd and the last date of instruction for the quarter, which is the Late Course Drop period, using MyUW.
 To drop more than one class during the Late Course Drop period, you may use the Advisor-Assisted Drop Process.
 Review the tuition forfeiture policy when considering dropping — you may not get all your tuition back.

 Through the second week of the quarter, you can add and drop freely from MyUW.
 These drops will not show up on your transcript.
 You will be charged a $20 Change of Registration Fee for all registration changes made on a single day during this period.